 Money Laundering Sentence

 Anti-money laundering breaches are treated with increasing severity as per the 2017 regulations.
-In fact, it is now a criminal offence to recklessly make a false or misleading legal statement in a money laundering investigation.
-The money laundering penalties for this can be a fine or up to two years in prison.
+In fact, it is now a criminal offence to recklessly make a false or misleading legal statement in a money laundering investigation, and you can be subject to a money laundering sentence.
+The money laundering penalties for this type of offence can be a fine or up to two years in prison.

 As such, the FCA will prosecute businesses whose anti-money laundering controls aren’t watertight.
-This is why we recommend businesses consult a fraud lawyer experienced in money laundering legislation to advise and if necessary, represent them.
+This is why we recommend businesses consult a fraud lawyer experienced in money laundering legislation and money laundering penalties to advise and if necessary, represent them.
 For more information on money laundering, please read our blog post on the money laundering stages explained.